ngjunsiang/laymansguide-src/season12/issue156/issue156.md

 **Next issue:** [LMG S13] Issue 157: NTP and time-syncing

-In the season finale, I’ll wrap up with a mishmash of things that are *not* the Internet, but very much a part of the Internet and our lives.
+In the season finale, I’ll wrap up with a mishmash of things that are *not* the Internet per-se, but very much a part of the Internet and our lives.
 First up: how do our phones always know the *actual* time?

 **Sometime in the future:** What is: